Skip to main content

 Our Program

-Next Engineers offers three inspiring programs to engage diverse students ages 13-18 on their paths to engineering studies:
+Next Engineers offers three inspiring programs to engage young people ages 13-18 on their paths to engineering studies:

 Spaceship